DiffFacto: Controllable Part-Based 3D Point Cloud Generation with Cross Diffusion: Results

 \subsection{Ablations}

 \parahead{Factorized Joint Prior} We ablate our joint factorized prior $P(\mathbf{Z}, \mathbf{T})$ by replacing it with separate independent part distributions (\emph{Separate}).
-Each part distribution $P(S_j)$ is modeled with a separate CNF prior. \cref{tab:ablation} show that our approach achieves better inter-part score.
+Each part distribution $P(S_j)$ is modeled with a separate CNF prior. \cref{tab:ablation} shows that our approach achieves better inter-part score.

-\parahead{Cross Diffusion} We also evaluate several variants of our cross diffusion network, termed as follows: \emph{Post Transform} -- we remove the cross diffusion network and instead model the conditional likelihood of points only on part styles, then separately applying the part transformations as a post-processing step. \emph{Global Agnostic} -- we remove the cross attention component that provides global shape information through the $m$ tokens, and model only the point distribution $P(X|z_j, \tau_j, j)$ for each part. \cref{tab:ablation} shows that our approach also achieves better inter-part level score.

-\parahead{Transformation Sampler} We ablate our transformation sampler that uses cIMLE~\cite{imagecimle} and compare it with direct regression of $\bm{\tau}$, as well as unimodal cVAE~\cite{sohn2015learning} and cGAN~\cite{cgan} on shape inversion. \cref{tab:ablation-cimle} shows that our approach achieves the best results with a large margin since we capture different modalities of part transformations.

-\parahead{Generalized Forward Kernel} Our generalized forward kernel works by modeling the diffusion prior as a transformed Gaussian distribution that captures informative positional and scale information of the part. \cref{fig:editing} shows that such a kernel allows better transformation extrapolation, where geometry is better preserved on extreme user edits.
-As will be further shown in the supplement, it enables better recovery of thin structures, \eg the lamp stand.
+\parahead{Cross Diffusion} We also evaluate several variants of our cross diffusion network, termed as follows: \emph{Post Transform} -- we remove the cross diffusion network and instead model the conditional likelihood of points only on part styles, then separately applying the part transformations as a post-processing step. \emph{Global Agnostic} -- we remove the cross attention component that provides global shape information through the $m$ tokens, and model only the point distribution $P(X|z_j, \tau_j, j)$ for each part. \cref{tab:ablation} shows that our approach also achieves better inter-part level score. \parahead{Transformation Sampler} We ablate our transformation sampler that uses cIMLE~\cite{li2020multimodal} and compare it with direct regression of $\bm{\tau}$, as well as unimodal cVAE~\cite{sohn2015learning} and cGAN~\cite{cgan} on shape inversion. \cref{tab:ablation-cimle} quantitatively shows that our approach achieves the best results with a large margin and \cref{fig:inversion-comp} shows examples of inverted shapes using different implicit methods.
+Notice that across all examples, cIMLE is able to recover most accurately the correct transformation through inversion because it models a multimodal distribution where different modes can be recovered during the sampling process. \parahead{Generalized Forward Kernel} Our generalized forward kernel works by modeling the diffusion prior as a transformed Gaussian distribution that captures informative positional and scale information of the part. \cref{fig:editing} shows that such a kernel allows better transformation extrapolation, where geometry is better preserved on extreme user edits.
+Moreover, \cref{fig:recon} shows qualitative examples of the advantages of using our generalized forward kernel as illustrated by the heat map on the per-point reconstruction error.
+We note that our generalized forward kernel is able to model complex part geometry better than the standard forward kernel (see the cap on rows 1, 2, and 4 in the figure) because of the additional size and location prior information incorporated into the diffusion process.